 Identify Your Industry’s Busy Seasons

 If your business tends to be busier at certain times of the year, use those times as windows of opportunity.
 Plan some campaigns that coordinate with the seasons to maximize your chances for success.
-For example, if you were the marketing director for a professional sports team, you’d target a couple times of year in particular to increase season ticket sales.
+For example, if you were the marketing director for a professional sports team, you’d target a couple of times of year in particular to increase season ticket sales.
 The first would be as soon as next season’s schedule is announced.
 There’s usually a lot of excitement around a new season (regardless of how the current one is going).
 The second time would be in the month or two leading up to the season when consumers are starting to think seriously about the games.

 No matter what type of business you have, from hospitality marketing to local franchise marketing, use incentives (like discounts) for early buyers.
 Consider this example: INBOUND is an annual sales and marketing conference in Boston.
 The event takes place in late August to early September each year, but the event’s own sales and marketing team offers discounts for people who make an early commitment.
 For INBOUND 2019, attendees could get the deepest discounts if they bought their tickets immediately after the previous year’s conference.
 (Now that’s advance planning!)
 INBOUND also offered tiered discounts, so the sooner you bought your tickets, the more of a discount you received.